TSPATIL/demo/README.md

 # demo
-This my git repository for understanding git and github.
+This my Git repository for understanding Git and Github.
+Author - Tanmay Patil